John Stitt, Lead Teacher, De La Salle College

 Digital Schoolhouse is a not-for-profit programme which enables primary schools to experience free creative computing workshops from their local Schoolhouse.
 Combined with ingenious computing, the programme also engages thousands of students with its pioneering and immersive careers education.
 Schoolhouses are not charged for their participation in the programme, nor for the support that they receive.

-Digital Schoolhouse (DSH) is delivered by the UK games industry trade body Ukie and is supported by the Department of Digital, Culture, Media and Sport (DCMS).
+Digital Schoolhouse (DSH) together with Nintendo UK is delivered by the UK games industry trade body Ukie and is backed by the creative digital industries and government.
+Sponsors include PlayStation®, SEGA, Ubisoft and Outright Games.

 Responding to the Coronavirus (COVID-19) pandemic: pivoting our model